wraithan/resume/docs/gigs.rst

   reduction in support escalations.
 * Learned about the deep internals of Node.js and v8 in order to make our agent more accurate and performant.
+* Wrote and designed systems that accounted for as many error cases as possible because an error in the agent could crash a user's system.

 Contracting
 ###########